etherealxx/batchlinks-webui/README.md

 Note: If you use some colab that doesn't support native LoRA on webui (that means, using `sd-webui-additional-networks` extension in order to work), like [camenduru's v1.6](https://github.com/camenduru/stable-diffusion-webui-colab) colab, use `#addnetlora` instead of `#lora`.
 It will download the lora to where it supposed to be.

 **Links** - Links are the main things you wants to be downloaded.
 Current supported links are from [Huggingface](https://huggingface.co/), [MEGA](https://mega.nz/), [CivitAI](https://civitai.com/), Discord attachments (https://cdn.discordapp.com/attachments/), [catbox](https://files.catbox.moe), and Github (https://github.com or https://raw.githubusercontent.com).
 Every links other than that will be ignored.
 Keep in mind the only supported links are direct download links (see [here](https://github.com/etherealxx/batchlinks-downloader/blob/main/howtogetthedirectlinks.md)).
 For Huggingface, Civitai (model link method), and Discord attachments, there will be three different method of downloading offered (see [below](https://github.com/etherealxx/batchlinks-webui#huggingfaces-download-method)).
 For MEGA, it will use `mega-cmd` to download.
-For CivitAI (direct link method), it will use `requests`.
 For Github, if, the link is a raw file, it will download the file.
 Else, it will use `git clone`, useful to clone extension repo into the webui extension folder.

 More about CivitAI download method [here](https://github.com/etherealxx/batchlinks-webui#civitais-download-method).